bbodin/turbine/README.md

 To test if the installation is ok run basic_test.py located on the root of turbine.
 Please, report any trouble at youen.lesparre@lip6.fr .

+Update note for Fedora 28, the two following command can help to prepare the system for Turbine:

+ * yum install python2-networkx.noarch glpk python2-pydot
+ * pip install swiglpk

 Usage
 =======